 The origin of the Johns Hopkins Drug Discovery Program can be traced back to the NeuroTranslational Drug Discovery program, created in 2009 as an integral part of the Brain Science Institute under the leadership of Drs.
 Jack Griffin, Janice E. Clements, Richard Huganir, and Jeffrey Rothstein.
-The program was conceived with the mission of translating new discoveries in neuroscience at Johns Hopkins into novel therapeutics.
+The program was conceived with the mission of establishing a veteran drug discovery team from the pharmaceutical industry to work hand-in-hand with Hopkins faculty to translate new neuroscience discoveries into novel small molecule therapeutics.

-A multidisciplinary team of scientists with industrial experience in drug discovery research was recruited for the program to fulfill its mission.
-Since the inception, the program has provided the Johns Hopkins neuroscience community with core expertise in drug discovery research including medicinal chemistry, screening assay development, drug metabolism and pharmacokinetics, and animal pharmacology/toxicology.
-The collaborative efforts have led to the launch of a number of new drug discovery projects with real potential for impacting the lives of patients suffering from neurological disorders.
+A multidisciplinary team of scientists with significant industrial experience in drug discovery research (average of >15 years) was recruited for the program.
+Since inception, the drug discovery team has provided the Johns Hopkins neuroscience community with core expertise in medicinal chemistry, assay development and screening, drug metabolism and pharmacokinetics, and animal pharmacology/toxicology.
+The collaborative efforts have led to the launch of a number of new drug discovery projects with significant potential for impacting the lives of patients suffering from neurological disorders.